All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Leeroy Jenkins: The man was apparently almost suicidally reckless and impulsive, and according to Garp, it's frankly a miracle that he even survived long enough to become Pirate King.

-- Master Swordsman: He sent Oden flying with one strike and clashed with Whitebeard so fiercely that they nearly capsized the Moby Dick.
+- Master Swordsman: Roger is shown fighting solely with his sword, and he sends Oden flying with one strike and clashes with Whitebeard so fiercely that they nearly capsize the Moby Dick.

-- Notorious Parent: He was a powerful pirate most-wanted by the entire World Government and the father of Portgas D. Ace.
-This trope is played with in that Roger was dead before Ace was born, but this fact still makes the Marines want to hunt and execute him (though Ace is also a pirate himself so it helps).
+- Notorious Parent: He was the greatest pirate of his time, most-wanted by the entire World Government and the father of Portgas D. Ace.
+This trope is played with in that Roger was dead before Ace was born, but this fact still makes the Marines want to hunt and execute him (though it helps that Ace is also a pirate himself).

-- O.O.C.
-Is Serious Business: Gol D. Roger, the strongest pirate in the world, someone who would never dream of allying with the Marines nevertheless teamed up with Garp during the God Valley incident.
-This speaks volumes about how terrifying Rocks must have been for him to side with the Marines over allying with a fellow pirate.
+- OOC Is Serious Business: Gol D. Roger, the strongest pirate in the world, someone who would never dream of allying with the Marines nevertheless teamed up with Garp during the God Valley incident.
+This speaks volumes about how terrifying Rocks must have been for him to side with the Marines over allying with a fellow pirate, though it doesn't help that Rocks' crew included Whitebeard, Kaido and Big Mom amongst its ranks, so the team-up was a good call regardless.

 - Papa Wolf: